nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/tutorial/06-proxy.md

 This configuration tells `npx nx serve` to forward all requests starting with `/api` to the process listening on port `3333`.

-## Workspace.json, Targets, Builders
+## Project.json, Targets, Executors

-You configure your workspaces in `workspace.json`.
-This file contains the workspace projects with their architect targets.
-For instance, `todos` has the `build`, `serve`, `lint`, and `test` targets.
+You configure your apps in `apps/[app-name]/project.json`.
+Open `apps/todos/project.json` to see an example.
+This file contains configuration for the todos app.
+For instance, you can see the `build`, `serve`, `lint`, and `test` targets.
 This means that you can run `npx nx build todos`, `npx nx serve todos`, etc..

-Every target uses a builder which actually runs this target.
-So targets are analogous to typed npm scripts, and builders are analogous to typed shell scripts.
+Every target uses an executor which actually runs this target.
+So targets are analogous to typed npm scripts, and executors are analogous to typed shell scripts.

 **Why not use shell scripts and npm scripts directly?**